User-agent: Googlebot Disallow: / Kindred Fuel: on Billy Joel wisdom

 on Billy Joel wisdom

-I remember driving home once after seeing my favorite band perform live.
-I'd waited all my life to see them, and it finally happened.
+I remember driving home after seeing my favorite band perform live for the first time.

-You probably know how it feels after a concert like that.
-I had lightning-esque, energized adrenaline positively racing, galloping, scouring through my veins (and my body).
-I felt as though I could channel electricity itself.
+You might know how it feels after a concert like that.
+Lightning-esque, energized adrenaline absolutely racing, galloping, scouring through my veins (and my body).
+I felt like I could channel electricity itself.

-A younger me would've ignored this wisdom.
-"Let's stay up all night -- we gotta ride this wave!" my reasoning might've shouted.
+A younger me might've eschewed this wisdom.
+"Why go to sleep so soon? -- we gotta ride this wave!" my reasoning might've shouted.

-One of the numerous reasons why I love Billy Joel's song 'Vienna' (from the 'The Stranger' album and yes, the '13 Going on 30' movie -- an enduring, iconic film for its genre) is its implicit call and reminder of this eternal truth.
+One of the numerous reasons why I love Billy Joel's song 'Vienna' (from the 'The Stranger' album and the '13 Going on 30' movie -- an enduring, quality film for its genre) is its implicit reminder of this eternal truth.
 The lyrics positively teem with this wisdom.

 "Where's the fire, what's the hurry about?
 You better cool it off before you burn it out..."